aymen-mahmoudi/Brillouin-zone-navigator/README.md

 ## Description
-This project provides an interface simulating probed part of the BZ depending on the position of the slit and the setup parameters (rotation, tilt).
-It can be useful in the real beamtime which is very valuable.
+This project provides an interface simulating probed part of the Brillouin Zone (BZ) depending on the position of the slit and the setup parameters (rotation, tilt).
+By tuning the ARPES geometry and experimental parameters, you can get a close idea of the 2D BZ part being probed.
+This kind of info can be useful in the real beamtime which is very valuable.
+Until now, only hexagonal lattice system is included.
 <br>
 The main goal of this interface is to estimate the good energy value to be used to cover the desirable k range.